* DATA STRUCTURE APTITUDE *

 and maintained exclusively by the kernel.

-77. What is the job of the information stored in datadictionary?
+77. What is the job of the information

 The information in the data dictionary validates